karx/karx.github.io/GymVym/README.md

     * Any modifications to the scope of work will be handled through a change control process and will be agreed to by both parties.

 * Commercial
-    * Additional costs may be incurred where any delay not under the control of Akriya Technologies that causes Akriya Technologies personnel to not fulfill their scheduled tasks.
+    * Additional costs may be incurred where any delay not under the control of Akriya Technologies that causes Akriya Technologies personnel to not fulfil their scheduled tasks.
     * An authorized delegate of GymVym will be available at the time of completion of the build phase so that all documentation can be accepted and signed.
     * Additional costs may be incurred where any work scheduled to be undertaken by Akriya Technologies is postponed by GymVym after 24 hours of its commencement.
     * All changes to the schedule or technical requirements must be provided to Akriya Technologies in written format.
 Email is included as written format.
 Receipt of all correspondence should be confirmed by phone wherever possible.